 Coffee Beef Stew

-- Gravy: Skim most of the fat from stew liquid.
-For 3 cups liquid, put 1 cup water in a shaker or mason jar with a top, add 1 cup A.P. flour, shaking until smooth.
+- Gravy: Skim most of the fat from the stew liquid.
+For 3 cups of liquid, put 1 cup of water in a shaker or mason jar with a top, and add 1 cup A.P. flour, shaking until smooth.
 Add the flour mixture slowly to the meat stock, stirring constantly until gravy bubbles all over.
 Cook about 5 minutes more, stirring often.
 Pour over meat and vegetables.

 Cooking time (duration): 150 min